oktadev/jhipster-microservices-example/TUTORIAL.md

 # Develop and Deploy Microservices with JHipster

-> Learn how to develop a microservice architecture with JHipster, Spring Boot, Angular, and MongoDB and deploy it all to the cloud using Kubernetes and Docker Swarm.
+> Learn how to develop a microservice architecture with JHipster, Spring Boot, Angular, and MongoDB and deploy it all to the cloud using Kubernetes and Docker.

 This tutorial shows you how to build a microservices architecture with [JHipster 4.3.0](https://jhipster.github.io/2017/04/13/jhipster-release-4.3.0.html).
 You'll generate a gateway (powered by Netflix Zuul and the JHipster Gateway), a microservice (that talks to MongoDB), and use Docker Compose to make